Sunday, December 6, 2015

 "Come, feel the separate joys.
 Experience the gladness in your limbs for a moment."
 With that, she snapped her wings for five quick beats and lifted herself between the trees.
 Seconds later, she rose above the treetops.

 "As I hover above the flock," she said.
 "I'm inspired by the beauty of it.
 Each and every butcherbird is magnificent.
 The branches of the trees entice me.
 The brambles below seem sweet.
-The thistles among them are sublime.
+The thistles are sublime.
 You may think of it all as mundane but such moments are precious to me."

 "I've felt the way you describe," he sighed as he remembered.
 "It was in a morning fog."